Japanese Kit Kats キットカット

 Kitto Katsu: you'll definitely eat it!

 Have you ever tasted a matcha tea-flavored Kit Kat?
 How about cherry blossom flavor?
 Sweet potato?
-If you've imagined a flavor, Nestlé have probably made it into a Kit Kat... in Japan, at least.
+If you can imagined a flavor, Nestlé have probably made it into a Kit Kat... in Japan, at least.
 For more than 15 years, Japan has been a workshop-laboratory of the Kit Kat brand.
 The matcha Kit Kat has even become an iconic souvenir to bring back to friends after a visit to Japan!

 The widest variety of Kit Kats in the world